pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

   - [Learn Rust](https://www.rust-lang.org/learn) - Official Rust tutorials that include a book, an interactive practice assignment, and some code examples.
 We believe anyone interested in the Rust programming language can benefit from it.
   - [Practical Networked Application in Rust](https://github.com/pingcap/talent-plan/tree/master/rust) - A series of projects that incrementally develop a single Rust project from the ground up into a high-performance, networked, parallel and asynchronous key/value store.
 Along the way, various real-world and practical Rust development subject matter are explored and discussed.
 This course is developed by [Brian Anderson](https://github.com/brson), who was one of the core writers of the Rust language.

-  Other programming languages like C++, Java, Python also in the works, as the development of this course system, more concrete contents will be appended.
+  Materials for other related programming languages like C++, Java, Python are in development.

 - Infrastructure System